NicholasTran/FlyCatching-FPGA/README.md

 To run the game, go to the following link:
 [CPUlator](https://cpulator.01xz.net/?sys=arm-de1soc)

-Then, follow the instructions given in the instructions pdf, it will walk through the step required to get the game up and running.
+Then, follow the instructions given in the instructions pdf-it will walk through the step required to get the game up and running.